matteobettini/professional_website/content/authors/kortvelesy/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "rk627@cl.cam.ac.uk"
 ---
 # Bio
-My research focuses on multi-agent and multi-robot systems.
-Our mission is to find new ways of coordinating artificially intelligent agents (e.g., robots, vehicles, machines) to achieve common goals in shared physical and virtual spaces.
+Ryan’s work focuses on multi-agent reinforcement learning.
+He is interested in the credit assignment problem, new graph neural network architectures and explainability (applying symbolic regression to multi-agent systems).